cjacker/opensource-toolchain-8051/README.md

 ## Flashing/Programming

-**NOTE, you need press RESET key on your development board when programming**
+**you need to press RESET key on your development board when programming**

 Every STC MCU have a bootloader(BSL) which support UART programming, usually **P3.0 pin is RX and P3.1 pin is TX**. the protocol is un-documented but can be analyzed.